The Common Application

 If you are not admitted to the Columbus campus, you will have the option of starting your Ohio State degree at a

 regional campus and changing to Columbus later.
-If you don't select an alternate campus, you will be automatically admitted to one.
+If you don't select an alternate campus, you will be automatically admitted to one based on your geographic location.

 Academics: Honors and Scholars Programs

 To be considered, we strongly recommend that you meet our November 1 early action deadline.
-On the application, indicate interest in the University Honors Program or Ohio State Scholars Program and respond to the H&S essay prompt.
-If you wish to apply for the Eminence Fellows Program and Scholarship, you must indicate interest in the University Honors Program and complete the Eminence Application.
+On the application, indicate interest in the University Honors Program or Ohio State Scholars Program.
+If you wish to apply for the Stamps Eminence Scholarship Program, you must indicate interest in the University Honors Program and complete the Eminence Application.

 Academics: Morrill Scholarship Program